Project

 A step to a general purpose C AOP implementation

-Added by Evgeny Novikov over 12 years ago.
-Updated over 11 years ago.
+Added by Evgeny Novikov almost 13 years ago.
+Updated about 12 years ago.

 Status: